CE Mark Certification

-- Step 4: Identify if there are any Harmonised European Standards applicable to your product.
+- Step 4: Identify if there are any Harmonized European Standards applicable to your product.
 These are not always mandatory for manufacturers although there is a presumption that conformity to these standards will give conformity with the relevant part of the Directive.
-Whenever possible or appropriate, manufacturers should follow harmonised standards.
+Whenever possible or appropriate, manufacturers should follow harmonized standards.

 - Step 5: Ensure the product complies with all the essential requirements of the Directive(s).
 Take appropriate measures to comply or identify existing data and test reports.

 - Step 6: Maintain Technical Documentation required by the Directive(s).
 Your technical documentation should support your compliance with the requirements of the Directive.
-It is essential to retain this documentation and get it assessed from SWISSCERT.
+It is essential to retain this documentation.

 - Step 7: Prepare the Declaration of Conformity and the required supporting evidence.
 The Declaration of Conformity along with the Technical Documentation should be available to Competent Authorities (EU Members) upon request.